to

 Format | Text & Binary |

-Open With | Blender, MeshLab, CAD Assistant, DAZ Studio |
+Open With | Blender, Daz Studio, MeshLab, CAD Assistant |

 The STL file format has its roots in the 1980's and is the native file format for 3D Systems stereolithography CAD software.
 The format defines a triangulated mesh with vertices and faces and is a popular format for sharing 3D printable model files.

-There were several formats that attempted to extend the STL format namely SolidView and VisCAM whose formats included limited 15-bit color information for each mesh face which is often ignored by most modern 3D software.
-The STL format can be either Text or Binary, our tools will support both formats.
+There were several formats that attempted to extend the STL format, namely SolidView and VisCAM, whose formats included limited 15-bit color information for each mesh face, which is often ignored by most modern 3D software.
+The STL format can be either text or binary; our tools will support both formats.

-© 2023 ImageToStl.
+© 2024 ImageToStl.
 Convert your PNG and JPG Files to 3D STL files.